rubyaustralia/roro/2018/11/PITCHME.md

 @snapend

 Note:
--The challenge is to write a write a program to determine if a sentence is a panagram
+- The challenge is to write a write a program to determine if a sentence is a panagram
 - A panagram is a sentence using every letter of the alphabet at least once.
 - The best known English panagram is: The quick brown fox jumps over the lazy dog.
 - To complete it head over to exercism and download it using the command through the CLI.
-- And if you'd like present your solution next month please let me know and submit an issue to the RoRo GitHub issues page.
+- And if you'd like present your solution next month please let us know and submit an issue to the RoRo GitHub issues page.

 ---?color=#EDDEDB
 @title[Thank you!]